hagsteel/django-tastyphone/README.rst

 =======

 * Every Resource that has a relationship, that allows updates, need to have blank=True
+* Add libsqlite3.dylib to your xcode solution to be able to use the Sqlite credntial store

 * Make it format agnostic (not just json)
 * Add support for ARC